Jozef-Virag/bazos-scrapper-analyzer/README.md

 ## Description

 This project is a scrapper and analyzer for bazos.sk.
-It allows you to search for ads on bazos.sk based on specified criteria and save the results to JSON files.
+It allows you to search for products on bazos.sk based on specified criteria and save the results to JSON files.
 In the future, it will be extended with analytical functions.

 ## Installation